Jonathan-Ma/Jonathan-Ma.github.io/essays/reflectCodingStandard.md

 ---
 layout: essay
 type: essay
-title: Ignorance vs Laziness
+title: This Is The Way
 # All dates must be YYYY-MM-DD format!
 date: 2021-09-23
 labels:
   - Coding standards
-  - Learning
+  - Professional
-  - Art
+  - Rules
 ---

 ## What are coding standards and why do we need them??